mscwilson/mscwilson.github.io/README.md

 ### Trackers
 I've embedded [Snowplow](https://snowplowanalytics.com/)'s JavaScript analytics trackers.

-I'm capturing the standard Page Views and Activity Tracking events on all pages, by including Snowplow's tracker tag and built-in functions in the shared footer.
+I'm capturing the standard Page Views and Activity Tracking events on all pages, by including Snowplow's tracker tag and built-in functions in the shared [footer](_includes/footer.html) [script](assets/js/trackers.js).

-For more personalised tracking, I also used link tracking specifically for the navbar buttons.
+For more personalised tracking, I also used link tracking specifically for the [navbar](_includes/header.html) buttons.
 I added "tracked" to the classes of those links.
 This would allow me to find out how people navigate around my site.

 Finally, I want to know which of my portfolio projects are the most popular, based on GitHub link clicks.
-I've added a script to the portfolio HTML to use a custom tracker (`trackSelfDescribingEvent`).
+I've added a [script](assets/js/portfolio.js) to the [portfolio HTML](_includes/portfolio.html) to use a custom tracker (`trackSelfDescribingEvent`) based on this [JSON schema](assets/iglu/schemas/test.mwilson/github-link/jsonschema/1-0-0).
 When users click on the GitHub repo link (which opens a new tab), the event is stored along with the name of the repo.

-The JSON schemas used are referenced from this GitHub repo in Snowplow Micro's iglu.json config file.
+The JSON schemas used are referenced from this GitHub repo in Snowplow Micro's [iglu.json](snowplow-micro/iglu.json) config file.
 I ended up using an older version of the JavaScript Tracker, v2.18.0, as I had a technical problem with v3.1.0 and the `trackSelfDescribingEvent` function.
+I renamed `sp.js` to `plow.js` to potentially fool adblockers.

 ### Usage